arhohuttunen/starter-academic/content/post/test-readability/index.md

 Now the essential setup is hidden in the factory method.
 The only relevant information to the test is that a new person has been created.

+### Don't Hide Cause From Effect

 So what happens if we have more tests with a similar setup?
+In the following example only part of the data is relevant to the test.

 ```java
 @Test